 What the Clean Water Rule Does Not Do

 - Cover any new types of waters that have not historically been covered under the Clean Water Act, such as groundwater.
-The proposed rule actually applies to fewer waters than were historically covered under the Nixon, Ford, Carter, Reagan, Bush and Clinton administrations.

 - Expand coverage to any new ditches.
 In fact, upland drainage ditches with less than perennial water flow are explicitly excluded.

 - Cover any artificial lakes, ponds, and artificial ornamental waters in upland areas or water-filled depressions created as a result of construction activity.
 These areas are explicitly exempted by the rule.